 When you go on our daily “Frankfurt on Foot” walking tour, we present a lot of information about Frankfurt’s centuries-old Jewish Community, WWII, and the Holocaust.
 The location of the Jewish Ghetto, the Jewish Holocaust Memorial Wall and the Medieval Jewish Cemetery are all a part of this tour.
 We will be happy to include any of these sites on your private or layover tour.

-* The Jewish Museum closed on 19 July, 2015 for renovation and to construct a new addition behind the museum.
-It is scheduled to re-open in April, 2020.
+* The Jewish Museum closed on 19 July 2015 for renovation and to construct a new addition behind the museum.
+It is scheduled to re-open in the 2nd half of 2020.

 Next to the Judengasse Museum is the Jewish Holocaust Memorial Wall and the large Jewish Cemetery that dates back to 1272.
 You can go into the cemetery by asking for the key at the entrance to the museum.
 They will ask you to leave some sort of ID.
 Men need to wear a hat.
 On Saturdays, the cemetery is closed.